tobros91/laravel-lang-import-export/README.md

 ```
 php artisan lang-import:csv en navigation /some/file
+php artisan lang-import:csv en all /some/file
 php artisan lang-import:csv --delimiter=";" --enclosure='"' --escape='\\' en navigation /some/file
 ```

 You have to pass  the __locale__, the __group__ and the __path to the CSV file__ as arguments.
 The group is the name of the langauge file without its extension.
 You may define options to match the CSV format of your input file.

+If you pass __all__ as group it will loop the given file and find all available groups.